Sample pages (PDF)

 Adding and subtracting integers is presented through two main models: (1) movements along the number line and (2) positive and negative counters.
 With the help of these models, students should not only learn the shortcuts, or “rules,” for adding and subtracting integers, but also understand why these shortcuts work.

-This principle allows us to calculate, not only subtractions such as 5 − (−7), but also problems that contain both addition and subtraction.
+This principle allows us to calculate not only subtractions such as 5 − (−7) but also problems that contain both addition and subtraction.
+These mixed problems become simple sums after the subtractions have been converted into additions.
 Converting subtractions into additions or vice versa is also important when simplifying expressions.
 For example, 5 + (−x) can be simplified to 5 − x.

 The PDF version of this book can be filled in on a computer, phone, or tablet, using the annotation tools found in many PDF apps.
 See more.